Lawrence University Memorial Chapel

 Entering the Cathedral:

-Please enter the Cathedral through the Bishop Wycislo Center where the box office and will call are located.
+Doors open 30 minutes prior to performance time.
+Please enter the Cathedral through the main entrance.
 The facility is fully accessible to patrons in wheelchairs.
 More information at this link.